aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 In this task, you will set up Power BI.

-1. To open Power BI Desktop, select the **Power BI Desktop** shortcut on desktop page.
+1. To open Power BI Desktop, select the **Power BI Desktop** shortcut on the desktop page.

 	![](../images1/dp-0new.png)